 When I look at landscapes I don’t just see a pretty scene.
 I absorb the tonal differences, I note the colours, I rate the danger, I absorb the clean, crisp scents.
 I can see the landscape’s essence.

-I am inspired by our great landscape artists, Arthur Streeton, Tom Roberts, Frederick McCubbin, Lloyd Rees, John Wilson, Philip Wolfhagen, the Whissons and the abstract works of Glenda Charles.
+I am inspired by our great landscape artists, Arthur Streeton, Tom Roberts, Frederick McCubbin, Lloyd Rees, John Wilson, Philip Wolfhagen, the Whisson’s and the abstract works of Glenda Charles and Beverley Tainton.

 Art is for all.
 I refuse to make a political statement, alienate or try to shock.
 Whilst I would encourage this in other artists and I admire this form of art, this is not for me.

-My dearest wish is that the viewer walks away feeling empowered by the strength of landscape and feels it was worth the visit.
+My dearest wish is that the viewer walks away from looking at my art feeling empowered by the strength of landscape.
 Something to remember and put in their ‘memory bank’.